 RFID (radio frequency identification) asset tracking involves tagging your assets with RFID tags, which contain a chip and antenna.
 RFID tags are scanned by either portable or mounted RFID readers.
 The read range varies depending on the type of chips and readers.
 It can be very short for low frequency RFID to across a room for ultra high frequency (UHF) RFID.
 The type of tag and reader must be carefully selected with consideration for the asset and the places where it needs to be scanned.

-TrackAbout has clients using our asset tracking software around the world with both barcodes and RFID.
+TrackAbout has clients using our asset tracking software around the world with both barcode tracking and RFID tracking systems.
 RFID has some advantages depending on the use case.
 However, in most cases we see our clients choosing barcodes instead of RFID as their data capture technology for the reduced cost and complexity of the tags, readers and implementation.

 Whatever tracking technology fits your project and budget, TrackAbout offers tracking software solutions designed to bring order to the chaos of your inventory and put you in control.

-Since the costs of implementing RFID are much higher than barcodes, organizations tend to use RFID when their property is of a higher value, making for a better return on investment.
+Since the costs of implementing RFID inventory management are much higher than barcodes, organizations tend to use RFID equipment tracking when their property is of a higher value, making for a better return on investment.
 TrackAbout can help you find the right technology fit for you.

 While barcodes are less expensive, they do have one significant drawback: a line of sight to each tagged item is required.
 If you can’t see it, you can’t scan it.
-RFID eliminates this problem by identifying tagged within a certain distance.
+RFID tracking systems eliminate this problem by identifying tagged within a certain distance.

 Not requiring a line of sight is especially beneficial when you have assets positioned in such a way that it is not easy to access their tags, such as when items are stacked on top of each other.